Checklist

 Flowers

-We recommend Titirangi Fairy Flowers, phone 09 817 3780 – they are our preferred florist.
-Or you could ask friends and family to bring something from their own garden.
+Flowers on the casket can be a lie flat bouquet (great to keep and put in a vase later) or a casket bar (which is longer and arranged in oasis with short stems).
+Think about preferred colours, types of flowers etc. Alternatively you could ask friends and family to bring something from their own garden.
 If you are having flowers or petals for people to place on the casket, consider using home-grown flowers, less expense and more personal.
 Also, a basket of lavender or rosemary can be brought from your own garden.
-Native ferns and other foliage can beautify a room as well.

 Newspaper Notices